-THE CIRCULAR FLOW MODEL
+lecture enhancer 2-5 THE CIRCULAR FLOW MODEL

-(PPT 2-23 presents this simplified Circular Flow Model.)
+(PPT 2-21 presents this simplified Circular Flow Model.)

-Economists often used "models" to explain economic principles.
+Economists often use models to explain economic principles.
 A model is like a map of a concept.
 A road map shows you the major highways and waterways, not every tree.
 An economic model presents an economic concept as a bare-bones "map," containing only the major elements.
 Thus a model does not contain all the detail and complexity of the concept, just the simplified major elements.

-One such economic model is the "Circular Flow Model," a simplified presentation of the basic transactions in a free-market economy.
-The two major elements are consumers (presented in the model as "households,") and the businesses that create goods and services.
+One such economic model is the Circular Flow Model, a simplified presentation of the basic transactions in a free-market economy.
+The two major elements are consumers (presented in the model as households) and the businesses that create goods and services.

 Each of the factors of production mentioned in the text has a price.
-To use land, a business must make rent or mortgage payments (simplified as "rent.")
+To use land, a business must make rent or mortgage payments (simplified as rent).
 Labor must be paid salary or wages.
-The buildings, equipment, production lines, etc. (capital) are financed by paying interest.
+The buildings, equipment, production lines, and so on (capital) are financed by paying interest.
 Finally, the entrepreneur expects to earn a profit from using his or her entrepreneurship.
 However, this resource payment is not guaranteed.
 If costs exceed income, the business may suffer a loss.
-(Some newer versions of this model include "knowledge" as a factor of production; older versions usually don't.)
+(Some newer versions of this model include knowledge as a factor of production; older versions usually don't.)